 Ecological Sciences, Microbiology & Cell Biology, Molecular Biophysics, Molecular Reproduction & Developmental Genetics, and Neurosciences).
 An undergraduate degree in Biology is one of the most coveted qualifications today.

 What does the programme offer?
-The undergraduate programme in biology at the Institute offers a unique blend of Biology courses with the courses in Chemistry, Physics, Maths, Engineering, and Humanities and prepares its graduates to take up challenging issues in research in Biological Sciences.
+The Bachelor of Science (Research) Programme in biology at the Institute offers a unique blend of Biology courses with the courses in Chemistry, Physics, Maths, Engineering, and Humanities and prepares its graduates to take up challenging issues in research in Biological Sciences.
 The undergraduate degree offers an excellent ingress to the contemporary areas of experimental, computational and theoretical biology that include the multidisciplinary aspects of fundamental biology, biotechnology, health, agriculture, bio-engineering, systems biology and synthetic life.

 The scientists in the Division of Biological Sciences deal with classical and modern issues in most areas of research in Biochemistry, Biophysics, Cancer Biology, Cell Biology, Computational and Systems